matejak/estimagus/README.md

 Create a directory `data`, and put those sample ini files in it.
 The compose file is set up to mount the data directory to the container where it expects the data to be.

-Anyway, after running `docker-compose up estimage`, you should be able to connect to http://localhost:5000, and start exploring the app.
+Anyway, after running `docker-compose up estimagus`, you should be able to connect to http://localhost:5000, and start exploring the app.

 ## Configuration